socal-pug/chatbot/README.md

 TODO:
-- Attempt to detect player in server even if they are on invisible / offline mode
+- !add should check the playerCalledNext map to see if anyone is about to join.
+If not, don't allow adding to line if server slots are open, just prompt to join instead
 - More admin commands (rearrange the line, add anyone to any spot in the line, remove anyone from any spot in the line)